 Taking an online PPC course is one of the best ways to learn PPC.
 Online courses offer a structured framework for building your PPC knowledge from the ground up, so you don’t miss any details as you work your way from PPC beginner to master PPC advertiser.

 Image: Directive Institute PPC Course Curriculum

 We’ve designed our Directive Institute PPC Course to guide you through the process of creating your first PPC campaign on the Google Ad network.
 On the way, you’ll learn valuable skills like keyword research, competitor analysis, how to create winning ads with compelling ad copy, and how to set up landing pages.

 You’ll also gain practical hands-on experience as we walk you through creating your Google Ads account and setting up your first campaign from scratch.

 Once you’ve completed our PPC course and launched your first advertising campaign, it’s time to get out there and start getting results for your clients!

 Thanks for checking out our guide on the fastest ways to learn PPC!

-We hope this guide helps you launch your first successful online advertising campaign in 2021!
+We hope this guide helps you launch your first successful online advertising campaign!